How many Bitcoins are left to mine?

 How Many Bitcoins Are Left For Mining?

-Analytics from June 2022 show there are over 19 million Bitcoins currently circulating.
-That means over 90% of the total Bitcoin supply has already been mined and there are less than 2 million Bitcoins left for mining.
+Analytics from 2024 show there are over 19.3 million Bitcoins currently circulating.
+That means over 91% of the total Bitcoin supply has already been mined and there are less than 1.7 million Bitcoins left for mining.

-When Satoshi Nakamoto created Bitcoin in 2008, he limited its supply to 21 million coins, mainly to ensure a cryptocurrency without inflation.
+When Satoshi Nakamoto created Bitcoin in 2008, he limited its supply to 21 million coins, to ensure a cryptocurrency without inflation.
 The Bitcoin code was designed so that just a certain number of Bitcoins are mined annually.
 By releasing the Bitcoins gradually, there is better control over the market.
 It would be an entirely different story if the code wasn’t designed that way and all the 21 million were released into the market at once.
-Just like regular paper currency, Bitcoins are intended for transactional use as well.
+Just like fiat currency, Bitcoins are intended for transactional use as well.
 Therefore, if there are too many Bitcoins, its price could fluctuate wildly.

 The Total Bitcoin Supply In Circulation